dunamismax/c-repo/README.md

 ## Overview

 This monorepo serves as a centralized hub for various C applications.
-Each application is self-contained and can be compiled and run independently.
+Each application is a self-contained, single-file program that can be easily compiled and run independently using the provided `Makefile`.

 ---